If you need mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 Other sources of information and support:

 Family Lives may have useful information for you.
 They also offer a telephone helpline, email communication and a live chat.
-You can access their website via the following link:
+You could take a look at their website -Family Lives (opens in a new tab)